starfi5h/DSP_Mod_Support/StatsUITweaks/README.md

 - Type in the input field to filter the astro list.
 - Custom prefix/postfix for planet/system names in the astro list.
 Use [Unity rich text](https://docs.unity3d.com/2018.4/Documentation/Manual/StyledText.html) to change text.
 - PageUp/PageDown to go to the next item on the list.
 Ctrl + PageUp/PageDown to go to the next system.
 - Left-click the navigate button to navigate to the select planet.
 Right-click to show it in starmap.
+Show astroId and index of factory in the button tip.

 ## Configuration